 - 1. Masks are to be worn at all times within the school building and on the school bus. - 2.
 Bus notes will not be accepted at this time due to COVID-19. - 3.
 Fire extinguishers and pull boxes are an important safety device and could save lives and prevent property damage.
 Anyone caught tampering, discharging or abusing them will be subject to disciplinary action. - 4.
 All exits and walkways must be kept clear to permit the easy flow of traffic and ensure the safety of all. - 5.
 Proper foot apparel must be worn at all times. - 6.
 Lollipops (safety) are not allowed in school during the school day. - 7.
-No hats or headgear such as bandanas or hoods will be permitted. - 8.
+Hoods are not permitted and should not be worn during the school day. - 8.
 Students should plan to use the restrooms between class periods and other non-class times unless issued a pass.
 Please keep the restrooms neat and clean and do not use them as a group-gathering place. - 9.
 Throwing snowballs is particularly dangerous and is not allowed on school grounds at any time.
 The throwing of any other objects that are possibly dangerous to others will also not be allowed, and will result in disciplinary action. - 10.
 School is not a place to sell any personal items. - 11.
 In the event of loss due to theft, fire, etc., any items lost in school, on the bus, on school grounds are the responsibility of the student. - 12.
 Duffel bags, knapsacks and other book bags should be secured in student lockers upon arrival to school.
 Such containers should not be used to transport material to class.
 Students should organize their material to meet the requirements of all classes during breaks and between classes.
 The only exception will be physical education class when students will be expected to follow community rules covering this exception.
 The rationale for this rule is based on health and safety concerns.
-Several area doctors have mentioned the potential effects of a student carrying a heavy bag all day while their bodies are undergoing the physical development of the adolescent years.
-Secondly, in the past student book bags in the classrooms have caused tripping accidents and have impeded evacuation of rooms during emergency drills. - 13.
-No food or drink being consumed in the hallways. - 14.
-Attendance at a school or district function after consumption of alcohol or drugs is not allowed and is subject to RSU9 policies. - 15.
+Several area doctors have mentioned the potential effects of a student carrying a heavy bag all day while their bodies are undergoing the physical development of adolescence.
+Secondly, in the past student book bags in the classrooms have caused tripping accidents and have impeded evacuation of rooms during emergency drills.

+13. No food or drink being consumed in the hallways.

+- 14. Attendance at a school or district function after consumption of alcohol or drugs is not allowed and is subject to RSU9 policies. - 15.
 Body piercing, spitting, cutting and biting are not allowed in school.
 They are health hazards and could result in suspension. - 16.
 Heelies (shoes w/rolling wheels) are not allowed in school due to safety concerns. - 17.
 Laser pointers or anything of this nature due to safety concerns are not allowed in school. - 18.
-Visitors are not permitted at school unless having prior approval by the principal and/or community leader for the specified activity or event.
-At this time, no visitors are permitted within the school without an appointment..
+Visitors should have prior approval by the principal and/or community leader for the specified activity or event before arriving at school.